At least 60 credits will be taken with the School of Politics and International Relations, plus a 60-credit, 15,000-word dissertation.

 Gender and Development

-The module will explore the key literature and major debates in the field of feminist political economy, linking academic, policy-related and practitioner/activist debates.
-It will also explore how political, economic and social processes of globalisation and development intersect, impact, and are in turn influenced by gender relations in the South.
+We will explore the key literature and major debates in the field of feminist political economy, linking academic, policy-related and practitioner/activist debates.
+We will cover theoretical and conceptual frameworks as well as key contemporary issues explored through thematic and sector/policy case studies.
+We will explore how political, economic and social processes of globalisation and development intersect, impact, and are in turn influenced by gender relations in the South.

 This module examines major themes, debates and issues related to the study of politics and international relations in the specific regional context of Asia.